yast/yast-network/doc/features.md

 Devices
 =======

-- allows to setup it without setup (for bondings), dhcp or static ( with ip, hostname, mask and iBFT )
+- allows to setup it without setup (for bondings and iBFT), dhcp or static ( with ip, hostname, mask )
 - manage udev names, allowing renaming of devices when needed
 - blinking of device via ethtool for easier device identification
 - allows to add additional ips to device